 In the majority of social engineering attacks, fraudsters will begin by investigating the chosen target and further gather background information.
 This potential victim could be an individual or an entire enterprise – if it is the latter, the perpetrator might begin by researching the employee structure, internal processes, potential weaknesses or any other relevant information needed to proceed with the attack.

-Often, a common tactic of hackers is to examine the social media accounts of employees to study their behavior and subsequently design a personalised and targeted attack.
+Often, a common tactic of hackers is to examine the social media accounts of employees to study their behaviour and subsequently design a personalised and targeted attack.
 Once this information is gathered, any potential weaknesses are ready to be exploited.

 Common methods of social engineering